 Compound interest is essential to understand when it comes to savings.
 Savings products like conventional savings accounts, money market accounts, CDs, and retirement accounts all use compound interest to grow their deposited funds.

 Compound interest works by adding accumulated interest over time to your principal.
-Where simple interest calculates is based on only the initial principal of an investment or loan, compound interest will continue to add onto this principal as time goes on.
 This means that accounts that compound interest grow more rapidly compared to simple interest without compounding.

 The compound interest formula considers: